kyoungseoun-chung/pyapes/README.md

 - Testing and demonstration
   - `Mesh`, `Field`, `FDM`
   - `Solver`
-    - for the Poisson equation.
+    - the Poisson equation.
+    - the advection-diffusion equation

 ## Examples